Classifying spaces for the family of virtually abelian subgroups of orientable $3$-manifold groups: Introduction

 Given a group $\Gamma$, we say a collection $\calF$ of subgroups of $\Gamma$ is a \emph{family} if it is non-empty, closed under conjugation and under taking subgroups.
 Fix a group $\Gamma$ and a family $\calF$ of subgroups of $\Gamma$.
 We say that a $\Gamma$-CW-complex $X$ is a \emph{model for the classifying space} $E_{\calF}\Gamma$ if every isotropy group of $X$ belongs to the family $\calF$ and the fixed point set $X^H$ is contractible whenever $H$ belongs to $\calF$.
 It can be shown that a model for the classifying space $E_{\calF}\Gamma$ always exists and it is unique up to $\Gamma$-homotopy equivalence.
 We define the \emph{$\calF$-geometric dimension} of $\Gamma$ as

-Examples of families of subgroups are: the family that only consists of trivial subgroup $\{1\}$, and the family $\fin$ of finite subgroups of $\Gamma$.
+Examples of families of subgroups are: the family that only consists of the trivial subgroup $\{1\}$, and the family $\fin$ of finite subgroups of $\Gamma$.
 The $\calF$-geometric dimension has been widely studied in the last decades, and the present paper contributes to this topic.

 Let $n\geq0$ be an integer.
-A group is said to be \emph{virtually $\mathbb{Z}^n$} if it contains a subgroup isomorphic to $\mathbb{Z}^n$ of finite index.
+A group is said to be \emph{virtually $\mathbb{Z}^n$} if it contains a subgroup of finite index isomorphic to $\mathbb{Z}^n$.
 Define the family The families $\{1\}$, $\calF_0=\fin$ and $\calF_1=\vcyc$ are relevant due to its connection with the Farrell-Jones and Baum-Connes isomorphism conjectures.
 The families $\calF_n$ have been recently studied by several people, see for instance \cite{Nucinkis:Moreno:Pasini,prytua2018bredon,HP20,SS20}.

 In \cite{Luis:Lafon:Joeken} Joecken, Lafont and Sánchez Saldaña computed the $\calF_1$-geometric dimension of 3-manifold groups, that is fundamental groups of connected, closed, orientable $3$-manifolds.
-The main goal of the present article is to set up a natural extension of the latter mentioned result: we explicitly compute the $\calF_k$-geometric dimension of 3-manifold groups for all $k \geq 2$.
-Actually for a $3$-manifold group we have $\calF_3=\calF_k$ for all $k\geq 4$, see \cref{coro:Zn:subgroups}, thus our computations have to do only with the families $\calF_2$ and $\calF_3$.
+The main goal of the present article is to set up a natural extension of this result: we explicitly compute the $\calF_k$-geometric dimension of 3-manifold groups for all $k \geq 2$.
+Actually for a $3$-manifold group we have $\calF_3=\calF_k$ for all $k\geq 4$, see \cref{coro:Zn:subgroups}, thus our computations only deal with the families $\calF_2$ and $\calF_3$.

+Throughout the present article we always consider orientable manifolds.
 To state our first main theorem we use the prime decomposition of a 3-manifold.
 Recall that a 3-manifold $P$ is \emph{prime} if $P=P_1\#P_2$ implies $P_1$ or $P_2$ is the 3-sphere.
-It is well-known that every connected, closed 3-manifold has a unique decomposition as connected sum of prime 3-manifolds.
+It is well-known that every connected, closed 3-manifold has a unique decomposition as connected sum of prime 3-manifolds, see \cref{thm:prime:decomposition}.